Yoga Therapy Training

 Observing Students

-Before arriving at your class, open up your Yoga Teacher Folder and look through your student’s Yoga Questionnaire Forms and take a look at the Yoga Therapy Precautions Cheat Sheet to double-check the asanas the student(s) are advised to avoid.
+Before arriving at your class, open up your Yoga Teacher Folder and look through your student’s Yoga Questionnaire Forms and take a look at the Yoga Therapy Infographics to double-check the asanas the student(s) are advised to avoid.

 OK, time for an example…